RAG Evaluation in CI

 Step 6.
 Run your entire Okareo flow script

-From your project directory, run your flow script in .okareo/flows
+From your project directory, run your flow script in .okareo/flows with the okareo run command.

 Step 7.
 View your RAG evaluation results